Framework

 file.zip ZipArchive

-The contents of a file often dictate the appropriate method — for example, an Apache Arrow file is almost always read with file.arrow.
+The contents of a file often dictate the appropriate method — for example, an Excel XLSX file is almost always read with file.xlsx.
 When multiple methods are valid, choose based on your needs.
-For example, you can load a CSV file using file.text to implement parsing yourself.
+For example, you can load a CSV file using file.arquero to load it into Arquero, or even using file.text to implement parsing yourself.

 In addition to the above, you can get the resolved absolute URL of the file using file.href: